-In your ‘Categories’ section, locate the category that needs to be edited, then hover over the category title, and click the ‘Edit’ link …
+In your ‘Categories’ table, locate the item that needs editing, then place your mouse over the category title, and click the ‘Edit’ link …

-This brings up the ‘Edit Category’ panel.
-Make changes in the category fields, and click Update to save the changes …
+This brings up the ‘Edit Category’ section.
+Make changes to the information in the category fields, and click Update to save your details …

 (‘Edit Category’ section)

-You can also edit a category using the Quick Edit option.
+You can also edit categories using the Quick Edit option.
 Hover over the category title you would like to edit and click the ‘Quick Edit’ link …

 Edit your details and click Update Category to save your changes …